 Summary

-Students will identify organizations within the community that help people.
-Students then will discuss why people help one another and the impact of this on society.
-Finally, they will investigate a charitable organization, its founding, its current purpose, and its impact on society.
-This lesson includes optional modifications for distance learning.
-Resources for use in Google Classroom are included.
+In this lesson, students will identify organizations within the community that help people meet their basic needs.
+Students will discuss why people help one another and the potential impact of these decisions on society.
+Next, they will investigate a charitable organization, its founding, its current purpose, and its impact on society.
+To extend their learning, students will draw their own conclusions about what makes a nonprofit organization worthy of their time and donations.
+Finally, students will conclude the lesson by reflecting on ways in which they have or intend to contribute to their own communities.

 Essential Question(s)